 There is no “modern” or “traditional”, there is THEATRE, with capital letters.

 If I had time to finish my second studies, I would probably have BA degree in Musicology.
 I always – read: always – loved music, mainly so-called classical music.
 I was singing (terribly) since I can remember (and there are VHS proofs of that).
-At 6 years old I was fat short girl with gorgeous hair reaching her butt, who was dying to go to the music school and play the violin.
-The family was not really supportive for this idea, to say the least.
-I am 26 and I never even held a violin.
-I did not die, as you may guess – in fact I was dying a little every time I was at a classical music concert or while listening to big black vinyls of my grandfather, but that is pretty much it.
-I think that this fat short girl with gorgeous hair is still dying to go to the music school and play the violin – just the world around her grew up.
+At 6 years old I was fat short girl who was dying to go to the music school and play the violin.
+I am 27 and I never even held a violin in my life, though.
 Meanwhile when I was 16, I went to an opera performance first time.
 Since then I went crazy about opera theatre.
-Of course I tried singing myself, I still try because as I said, since I can remember – I really love to sing.
-If you ask my neighbours they will probably tell you it is still terrible.
-If you ask me, it is way better: at least now I can keep the melody intact.
+Of course I tried opera singing myself.
+With as little success as you can imagine.
 Musicology was – and still is – a complementary thing.
 I have learnt a lot of things, I had some really good professors on both universities I studied on.
 I almost finished these studies, I even wrote the thesis – there were some administrative and logistical problems and in the end I just have my Polish language thesis on a contemporary (very contemporary) Hungarian composer hanging somewhere on my hard drive.
 Pretty useless, you might say, but I don’t regret having it written as I do not regret all those things I tried and apparently did not finish.

 It was all for a reason.
 Thanks to all this I was always surrounded by all kinds of art and human science.
 Through these years I also met a lot of artists and some Artists.
 Some of them – the ones with the capital A – remain in my life for a while already and I am incredibly thankful for each of them because they enrich the world and the people around them with endless amount of beauty, the tissue their souls are made of.

 This website is a humble attempt of giving it all a signature.
 I keep writing, I still paint sometimes – and design websites, for that matter – and I still sing sometimes.
 I spend every free moment in any theatre that I can enter (even better, through the back door).
-I run (when it’s not damn cold, I mean), I take photographs, I spoil my cats and others’ children, I work in the least artistic IT company you can think about and I am personal assistant to a fantastic opera soprano – that honourable function consists of most unusual task you may imagine – and brings such an amount of joy that exceeded even my (endless) imagination.
-Recently, I put my energy also in a completely new project: Falcon Artists International.
+I run (when it’s not damn cold, I mean), I take photographs, I spoil my cats and others’ children, I work in the least artistic IT company you can think about and I am personal assistant to a fantastic opera soprano.
 Doing all that and more I try to remember these two sentences of Marc Chagall, first at the beginning of this post, second following.

 I feel the relative rightness of our paths and the ridiculousness of everything that is not obtained through one’s own senses or one’s own soul, that is not pervaded by love.